cj-mills/christianjmills/posts/pytorch-train-mask-rcnn-tutorial/onnx-export/index.md

 ## Introduction

 Welcome back to this series on training Mask R-CNN models with PyTorch!
-Previously, we demonstrated how to fine-tune a Mask R-CNN model by training it on a small image dataset of Student ID cards..
+Previously, we demonstrated how to fine-tune a Mask R-CNN model by training it on a small image dataset of Student ID cards.
 This tutorial builds on that by showing how to export the model to [ONNX](https://onnx.ai/) and perform inference using [ONNX Runtime](https://onnxruntime.ai/docs/).

 ONNX (Open Neural Network Exchange) is an open format to represent machine learning models and make them portable across various platforms.
 ONNX Runtime is a cross-platform inference accelerator that provides interfaces to hardware-specific libraries.
 By exporting our model to ONNX, we can deploy it to multiple devices and leverage hardware acceleration  for faster inference.
 The Mask R-CNN model is computationally intensive, so any improvements to inference speed are welcome.